celadari/json-logic-scala/docs/_posts/serialize-json-logic-typed.md

 parent: Getting started
 ---

-The `Serializer` utility class converts a Scala data structure to json-logic-typed data.
+The `Serializer` utility class converts a Scala data structure to JsonLogic-Typed data.

 Configure the`Serializer` class with the `SerializerConf` object.
-This object defines how Scala data structures map to the json-logic-typed format.
+This object defines how Scala data structures map to the JsonLogic-Typed format.
 If no custom object is provided, the default `SerializerConf` is used .

 ### Serializing examples: